hrc2/hrc2.github.io/people/2021-10-01-cheng-chang.md

 cv:
 alum: false
 ---
 Cheng Chang is an undergraduate student majoring in Mechanical Engineering.
-She is currently working on the behavioral side of the human-robot collaborative design project.
+She is working on the Blossom project.